10 Mar

 Claim Daily Food Allowance For Self-Employed By HMRC

 If you’re self-employed, it is possible to claim tax benefits related to your daily expenses.
 One of these expenses is the food allowance offered by HMRC, where self-employed people can claim their daily food expenses.
-As a self-employed, while preparing your self-assessment tax return, you can apply for the food allowance offered by HMRC as tax relief.
+As a self-employed individual, while preparing your self-assessment tax return, you can apply for the food allowance offered by HMRC as tax relief.

 What Is Self-Employment?